Post-Baccalaureate students can email email@example.com for all inquiries.

-Please see our video tutorial playlist and frequently asked questions below.
+Please see our frequently asked questions below.
 The FAQs have been broken down into general account-related questions, course-related questions and finance-related questions.
 Additional resources will continue to be added as they become available.

 To add a course, visit the Course Catalog tab, then search the subject you are looking for.
 Once you find your choice, select a section and click on ‘Add Section to Plan’.
 From there, click the Home icon in the left-menu.
 Now click on the Student Planning tab.
 You will see the course and section you’ve added to your plan with a status of Planned.
 You are not yet registered for this course- to complete this task, click the ‘Register’ button for that individual course; or add a few to your plan and register for them all at once, by clicking ‘Register Now’ button above the schedule you’re planning.